abdoulayegk/dotefiles/README.md

 ```bash
 cd dotefiles
 ```
-<spam> Note<spam> You only need to install neovim and put the init.vim into this direcotry<br/>
+<span> Note</span> You only need to install neovim and put the init.vim into this direcotry<br/>
  ```bash
   mv init.vim ~/.config/nvim
  ```
- That's all you then just open

-after that open nevim and press Enter everything will get installed then enjoy nvim.
+ That's all you then open neovim  and press <span>Enter </span> everything will get installed then enjoy nvim.

 ### Feel free to create and issue if you find anything wired or face some problem. <br>